Minimal History-Deterministic Co-B\"uchi Automata: Congruences and Passive Learning: Passive Learning

 \begin{exa} We continue Example~\ref{ex:long-SCC-path} from Figure~\ref{fig:long-SCC-path} to illustrate the concepts of "single-supported" and "double-supported" and the use of the different lemmas in the construction of "pointed" pairs.
 Note that for this example language $\siml$ is trivial, so $\Rsim = \{\e\}$ and we can ignore all conditions on $\siml$ in the algorithm.

-Consider Listing~\ref{lst:algo}, and assume that the component $C_0$ consisting of $\{q_0^0,q_0^1\}$ has already been constructed (it is indeed the first one that our algorithm constructs).
+Consider Listing~\ref{lst:algo}, and, for the purpose of illustration, assume that the component $C_0$ consisting of $\{q_0^0,q_0^1\}$ has already been constructed.
 Then $x = a_0$ in line~\ref{alg:x} because $(a_0)^\omega \in L$ but it is not accepted by the component $C_0$.
 We have $d=2$ in line~\ref{alg:pointed}, and $\FindPointedL(\e,a_0a_0)$ is called.
 We now enter the notation in this call of $\FindPointedL$.
 For better readability we index $\bv$ from different iterations of the loop.

 We start with $\bv_0=a_0a_0$, for which $\tgt(\e,\bv_0) = Q_k \setminus \{q_0^0,q_0^1\}$, that are all states except the ones from $C_0$.
 So $(\e,\bv_0)$ is "double-supported", and Lemma~\ref{lem:double-supported} guarantees the condition of the while loop in line~\ref{fp:while1} is satisfied.
 Then $x=a_k$ in line~\ref{fp:x1} because $(\bv_0a_k)^\omega \notin L$, $\bv_0a_k\bv_0 \napproxbot$.
 We have $\bv_0(a_k\bv_0)^2 \approxbot$ because the repetition of $a_0$ removes all states from $C_0$, and the repetition of $a_k$ with only $a_0$ in between removes the states of all other components.
 Hence, $m=1$ in line~\ref{fp:m} and we continue with $\bv_1 := \bv_0a_k\bv_0$.
 Note that $|\bv_1| = 2|\bv_0| + |x|$.
 Lemma~\ref{lem:x-size} guarantees that the length of $x$ is polynomial in the size of $\Aae$, and Lemma~\ref{lem:x-acceleration} guarantees that $|\tgt(\e,\bv_1)| \le \frac{1}{2} |\tgt(\e,\bv_0)|$.
 And indeed we have $\tgt(\e,\bv_1) = \{q_1^0, \ldots, q_{k-1}^0,q_k^1\}$.
 So these two lemmas ensure that the length of the $\bv$ constructed in the first loop remains polynomial.
 For this, it is essential that $u(\bv x)^\omega$ is not in $L$ in line~\ref{fp:while1}, which ensures a quick decrease of $\tgt$, and avoids the problems illustrated in Example~\ref{ex:long-SCC-path}.